htedeschi/htedeschi/README.md

 ### Oi!
 I'm Henrique Tedeschi ([htedeschi][github]) 👋

 ## I'm a Husband, Developer, and from Brazil! 🌎
+- 🎓 Pursuing my MBA from UVU (Grad in 2025)
-- 🎓 Graduated from BYU-Idaho in 2021 with 3.94 GPA
+- 🎓 Graduated from BYU-Idaho in 2021
-- 📖 I’m currently learning everything 🤣
+- 📖 I’m currently learning everything
 - 🙋‍♂️ I’m looking to collaborate with other projects that could help me learn more
-- 🥅 2021 Goals: Contribute more to Open Source projects and improve my skills
 - ⚡ Fun fact: I am an aviation fanatic and currently pursuing my private pilot license ✈

 ### Connect with me: